yolk/valvat/README.md

 ## BlaBla

-Copyright (c) 2011-2017 Yolk Sebastian Munz & Julia Soergel GbR
+Copyright (c) 2011-2019 Yolk Sebastian Munz & Julia Soergel GbR

 Beyond that, the implementation is licensed under the MIT License.

+Code was originally extracted from our time tracking webapp [mite](https://mite.yo.lk/en/).